 Dr. Kenneth A. Lane, O.D.

 Kenneth A. Lane, O.D., founded the Lane Learning Center in Lewisville, Texas to help learning-disabled children with vision therapy.
 Vision therapy is specifically directed toward resolving visual problems that interfere with reading, learning, and educational instruction.

 Dr. Lane became interested in vision therapy when he graduated from optometry school.
 He had seen a demonstration of a machine (the eye trac) that recorded children’s eye movements before and after they had vision therapy.
 The improvement in their eye movements and reading speeds was dramatic, and to help children, he dedicated his optometric practice to vision therapy.

 In the early years of his practice, the medical community resisted vision therapy, saying that visual exercises were a waste of time.
-Many times a parent would schedule an evaluation for his or her child, only to cancel it after receiving advice to do so from an ophthalmologist or pediatrician.
+Many times parents would schedule an evaluation for their child, only to cancel it after receiving advice to do so from an ophthalmologist or pediatrician.
 Developmental optometrists persevered, however, knowing that through vision therapy, children would have better lives if their reading skills improved.

 Dr. Lane writes: “Reading is more complicated than most people think.
 It is not as easy as seeing a word and then finding that word stored in the brain.
 And learning to read is much more than learning phonics.
 The key to understanding how to help children with reading difficulties is to understand other concepts such as eye tracking and spatial attention.”